-One of the benefits of removal of fat with this technique is that by using the cannula under the skin the inflammation during the healing phase can cause some skin tightening and allow for a better contouring of the neck fat and skin.
-The disadvantages of this technique are that there is a fair amount of swelling and bruising during the post-operative period.
-This can take up to two weeks to settle down.
+One of the benefits of removing fat with this technique is that by using the cannula under the skin, the inflammation during the healing phase can cause some skin tightening and allow for better contouring of the neck fat and skin.
+The disadvantages of contouring using facial liposuction are that there is a fair amount of swelling and bruising during the post-operative period.
+The swelling and bruising can take up to two weeks to settle down.
 However, the result is usually apparent immediately after surgery.
-Furthermore, during the first month of healing there may be lumpiness of the neck that usually settles and results in improved contouring.
+Furthermore, during the first month of healing, there may be a lumpiness of the neck that generally settles and results in improved contouring.
 Facial lip contouring can usually cost anywhere between $5000-$7000.

 CoolSculpting is a facial fat removal technique by which an external device is attached to the skin over the areas where we want to remove the fat.
 The device will suck in the skin and fat using proprietary techniques, cooling the fat under the skin.
 The fat is cooled to a temperature that causes the fat cells to die off in a process called apoptosis.
 Over the following days and weeks, the body will remove the fat cells.